March 2026 Meeting

 - Access to our Private Facebook Group

-- Participate in hands-on workshops to develop new skills
+- Participate in hands-on workshops and skills sessions

 - Discount at the Fairfax Rockler store